Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Numerical Results

 \section{Numerical Results}

-First, in Section~\ref{section:simulation_findNE}, using numerical analysis, we find the NE strategies of Stage 1 for various parameters.
-Recall that strategies of Stage 1 yield one of the outcomes (a)-(e).
-In Section~\ref{section:numerical_more_results}, we complement the discussions in Section~\ref{section:summaryof resutls}, by providing more intuitions about $n^{eq}_{NoN}$, $\tilde{p}^{eq}$, and the payoff of ISPs, based on the numerical results.
-We assess the benefits of non-neutrality by comparing the results of the model with the benchmark case in Section~\ref{section:compare_results}.
+In Section~\ref{section:simulation_findNE}, using the computation strategy in Section~\ref{determining}, we find the SPNE strategies for various parameters.
+In Section~\ref{section:numerical_more_results}, we provide insights about $n^{eq}_{NoN}$, $\tilde{p}^{eq}$, and the payoff of ISPs, emerging from the numerical results.
+We assess the benefits of non-neutrality by comparing with the benchmark case in Section~\ref{section:compare_results}.
 In Section~\ref{section:regulation}, we provide regulatory comments based on the results.
+We refer to SPNE as NE in the figures to preserve brevity of text.